I’ve been using Raspberry Pis since 2012, running both Linux and FreeBSD.

-A couple of Raspberry PI 4 are running local services and are performing as backup servers.
+A couple of Raspberry Pi 4 devices are running local services and are performing as backup servers.
 They’ve been running for one year on Alpine and btrfs but I’ve then decided to convert both of them to FreeBSD and ZFS.

 Everything is ok, I can boot from a read only SD card and use the external usb disks as ZFS pools/volumes.
 The Rpi4 has two USB3 ports, so I’m using a powered USB 3.0 hub.
-Freebsd is able to detect it, but there seem to be a problem with u-boot.
+FreeBSD is able to detect it, but there seems to be a problem with u-boot.